 Hands and Feet

 For the hands, you can either use surgical type gloves stuffed with Fiberfil or work gloves stuffed with newspaper or plastic bags.
-Either of these options work fine; however, the surgical gloves look a touch more realistic.
+Either of these options works fine; however, the surgical gloves look a touch more realistic.
 Attach the hands to the ends of each sleeve with hot glue or safety pins.
 If you want to invest a bit more money, you can use a pair of spooky gloves purchased from a store.

 Trying to figure out how to make a head for your dummy is usually the most challenging part.
 You have a few options.
 The easiest and most expensive option is to buy a full head mask and stuff it with wadded up newspaper.

-There are a few other head making options you might prefer.
+There are a few other head-making options you might prefer.
 First, you can stuff and shape a pillowcase and draw or paint a face on it.
 You can also try to find some Styrofoam wig heads.
 Some places will make you pay for them, but sometimes you can get lucky and find stores who will give you some.
 You can also try to use large, plastic pumpkins or skulls.

 Putting the Dummy Together

 Decide which method will work best for you or try them all and see which one gives you the results you want!
-The mask option might be perfect for a stuffed zombie, but probably wouldn't work for a dummy of a frightened victim!
-Get creative and have some fun!
+The mask option might be perfect for a stuffed zombie but probably wouldn't work for a dummy of a frightened victim.
+Get creative and have some fun.